astefanutti/camel-cdi/README.md

 This project fixes the following issues currently opened in the Camel CDI backlog:
 - [CAMEL-5742]: The `@ContextName` should only refer to a `CamelContext` and not create a new `CamelContext` on the fly
 - [CAMEL-5986]: Property placeholders do not work for CDI injection
+- [CAMEL-6336]: Camel CDI uses `postConstruct` to inject in CDI beans
 - [CAMEL-6338]: Camel CDI shouldn't use DeltaSpike bean manager provider in the `CamelExtension`
 - [CAMEL-6937]: `BeanManager` cannot be retrieved when Camel CDI is deployed in Karaf
 - [CAMEL-7760]: WELD-001409: Ambiguous dependencies for type `CdiCamelContext`